hhihn/HVCL/README.md

 - pybullet-gym from https://github.com/benelot/pybullet-gym

 ## Implementation for Dense MoVE Layers
-Dense layers can be found in the file `BayesianDenseMoe.py` under the python class `BayesianDenseMoE`, which inherts from `keras.layers`.
+Dense layers can be found in the file `DenseMoVE.py` under the python class `DenseMoVE`, which inherts from `keras.layers`.
 Thus, it can be used as part of a model or in a feedforward chain.
 See the following example on how to instantiate a dense MoVE layer:
 ```
 import tensorflow_probability as tfp